paulgmiller/paulgmiller.github.io/_posts/2018-04-26-cowboymorality.md

 - David Allan Coe - the ride

 ## Simplicity
+The things that are important aren't complicated.
 - Lynyrd Skynryd - Simple man
 - david davis - house of gold
-- Merle Haggard - Okie from MUskogee
+- Merle Haggard - Okie from Muskogee
 - Waylon - Luchenbach texas
 - zack brown - chicken friend
 - Billy currington - God is good and people are crazy